2600hz/kazoo5/doc/getting_used_to_multi_repo.md

 Options:

+# Filter directories by their type
-    -kapps app_name[,app_name...]    add a comma separated list of Kazoo apps to working directories list -kcore                           add "core" directory to working directories list -kroot                           add kazoo source root directory to working directories list -a, --all-apps                   add all Kazoo apps to working directories list -A, -All                         add "core", all kazoo apps and kazoo source root directory to list of working directories.
-This option is default -exit-on-error                   exit if command returns exit other than 0 -kchanged                        loop over working directories and prints the name of files which are different than "$BASE_BRANCH". "master" is the default BASE_BRANCH this does not run git/hub/gh commands
+    -kapps app_name[,app_name...]        add a comma separated list of Kazoo apps to working directories list -exclude-apps app_name[,app_name...] exclude a comma separated list of Kazoo apps from working directories list This takes precedence over -kapps, -a and -A.
+    -kcore                               add "core" directory to working directories list -kroot                               add kazoo source root directory to working directories list -a, --all-apps                       add all Kazoo apps to working directories list -A, -All                             add "core", all kazoo apps and kazoo source root directory to list of working directories.
+This option is default

+# Skip directories that have changes

+ Skip option will override their "only run on directory" option below if both are specified

+    -not-changed-uncommitted             skip directories that have not committed changes (any staged or unstaged changes) -not-changed-unpushed                skip directories that have not any diff between its branch HEAD and its origin (unpushed commits)
+    -not-changed-base                    skip directories that have not any diff with their base branch -not-changed-latest                  skip directories that have not any diff with their branch latest tag (if no tag, uses base branch)
+    -not-changed                         this skips any directories that have any changes or diff either committed or unpushed commits or diff with base branch

+# Only run on directories that have changes
+    -only-changed-uncommitted            only run on directories that uncommitted changes (staged or unstaged) -only-changed-unpushed               only run on directories that have diff between its branch HEAD and its origin (unpushed commits)
+    -only-changed-base                   only run on directories that have diff with their base branch -only-changed-latest                 only run on directories that have diff with their latest tag (if no tag, uses base branch)
+    -only-changed                        only run on directories that have any changes or diff either committed or unpushed commits and/or diff with base branch

+# Useful utility commands
+    -get-root                            print path to Kazoo source directory and exit -show-changed                        loop over working directories and prints the name of files which are different than "$BASE_BRANCH". "master" is the default BASE_BRANCH this does not run git/hub/gh commands

+# Other Options
-    -get-root                        print path to Kazoo source directory and exit -q                               be quiet, but still print error messages -qq                              be more quiet, also do not print errors -help                            shows help
+    -exit-on-error                       exit if command returns exit other than 0 in a directory -q                                   be quiet, but still print error messages -qq                                  be more quiet, also do not print errors -h, -help                                shows help
 ```